menu

-ARP spoofing attacks manipulate the Address Resolution Protocol, which maps IP addresses to physical (MAC) addresses on a network.
+ARP spoofing attacks manipulate the Address Resolution Protocol (ARP), which maps IP addresses to physical (MAC) addresses on a network.
 When a machine on the LAN sends an ARP request asking "Who has 192.168.1.1?" (the default gateway IP address), the attacker replies with "192.168.1.1 is at ab:cd:ef:01:23:45" (the attacker's MAC address).
-The victim's system updates its ARP cache with this mapping, causing all traffic meant for the default gateway to be sent to the attacker's machine instead.
+With this mapping, the victim's system updates its ARP cache, causing all traffic meant for the default gateway to be sent to the attacker's machine instead.

 This "poisoned" ARP cache on the victim's system can persist for a long time, allowing the attacker to silently monitor, drop, or manipulate traffic on the network.
 Some signs of an ARP spoofing attack are loss of connectivity or inability to access network resources.
 However, these symptoms can also arise from other network issues, so ARP spoofing may go undetected.